 Figure 4.2 - Schematic representation of the course of the plant-pest dynamics over two cropping seasons for the model (4.2)-(4.7).
 On the time axis, plain lines represent the continuous course of time whereas the dotted line represents a discrete time, when switching occurs.
 Interactions during continuous periods are based on the core model in Figure 4.1.
-At the switching, the fresh root biomass (S) is initialized as a fraction q of the biomass inherited from the preceding season, the free nematode population (P) is initialized as the population of free nematodes inherited from the preceding season plus a portion (1-q) of the infesting nematodes inherited from the preceding season, all with a survival rate $\lambda$ to the instantaneous action of the nematicide.
-The infecting nematode population (X)is initialized as the fraction q of the population of infecting nematodes inherited from the preceding season, with a survival rate $\lambda$ to the instantaneous action of the nematicide.
+At the switching, the fresh root biomass (S) is initialized as a fraction q of the biomass inherited from the preceding season, the free nematode population (P) is initialized as the population of free nematodes inherited from the preceding season, all with a survival rate λ to the instantaneous action of the nematicide.
+The infecting nematode population (X) is initialized as the fraction q of the population of infecting nematodes inherited from the preceding season, with a survival rate λ to the instantaneous action of the nematicide.